Welcome to Registration 101, your guide to registering for your courses this fall at WashU.

 What classes should I take?

-Try to take different "types" of courses.
-A science class, a math class, a literature course, or an art history course.
-In the process you will discover what you like and you will also begin to fulfill the basic curricular requirements of your Liberal Arts degree.
+Try to take different types of courses.
+For example, along with a science or a math class, take a literature, or an art history course.
+In the process you will discover what you like and you will also begin to fulfill the basic curricular requirements of your liberal arts degree.

 If you are PreHealth your suggested course selection is clarified here.